Ohio Western Reserve National Cemetery

-Decorative items removed from graves remain the property of the donor but are under the custodianship of the cemetery.
-If not retrieved by donor, they are then governed by the rules for disposal of federal property.
+Durable items removed from graves will be held for one month.
+These items remain property of the donor but are under custodianship of the cemetery.
+If not claimed within 30 days, they are governed by rules for disposal of federal property.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.

 Ohio Western Reserve National Cemetery is the second national cemetery built in Ohio and the 119th in the national cemetery system.

 Currently, there are more than one million veterans living in the State of Ohio and approximately 540,000 residing in the cemetery’s service area.
 The first two phases of construction, covering 65 acres of 273-acre cemetery, included 21,000 gravesites, 10,100 columbaria niches and 3,800 in-ground garden niches for cremated remains.
 At full capacity, Ohio Western Reserve can provide burial space for 106,000 eligible veterans and dependents, beyond the year 2050.